wilsonify/wilsonify.github.io/content/recipes/CRISPY MILLET AND PEANUT BUTTER BUCKEYES73.md

 coat all the sides.
 Traditionally you are supposed to a leave the little spot of peanut butter open

-at the top, but if you find it easier to just roll all those bitches in the chocolate, don’t fight it.
+at the top, but if you find it easier to just roll all those   in the chocolate, don’t fight it.

 If you’re having trouble doing it, stir in the butter while the chocolate is still hot and it

-will loosen that bastard up.
+will loosen up.
 Drip off the excess chocolate and place the buckeye down on the

 baking sheet and repeat with the rest of the balls.
 Freeze them on the tray for at least 3 hours